Minetest-j45/Minetest-j45/README.md

 ### Hi there 👋
 Im a 15 year old coder from England<br/>
-Im currently learning Goband i hope to have alot of fun with it but also to make useful programs
+Im currently learning Golang i hope to have alot of fun with it but also to make useful programs